Inspection requirements and expectations

-All certified operations are subject to a mandatory annual inspection.
+All certified operations are subject to a mandatory annual inspection within the calendar year.
 Operations that make substantial production or operational changes during the course of a certification year may be required to undergo an additional inspection.
-All operations may be selected for an unannounced inspection at any time.
+All operations may be selected for an unannounced or sample inspection at any time.

 What do first-time organic certification operations need to know about inspection requirements?